Sue: Oh no. Not Chris Boucher again.

 Sue: He has the look of Gary Glitter.

-It’s at this point that Sue decides to pick a fight with David Collings.
+It’s at this point Sue decides to pick a fight with David Collings.

 Sue: I don’t like him very much.
 He’s too theatrical.
 And that’s really saying something in this story.
-His ridiculous costume doesn’t help, but he really should be on the stage instead of the telly.
+He should be on the stage instead of the telly.

 Me: You’re wrong, but I forgive you.

-Poul finds a robot with blood on its hands and he freaks out.
+Poul freaks out when he discovers a robot with blood on its hands.

 Sue: See!
-Tell me that wasn’t hammy.
-Anyone would think he hadn’t seen a person’s brains smeared all over a robot before.
+Tell me that wasn’t hammy, Neil.
+Anyone would think he’d never seen brains smeared all over a robot before.

-A Super Voc robot designated SV7 is reprogrammed by a sinister person who broadcasts their commands on a scrambled frequency (either that or he has a really bad cold).
+A Super Voc robot has been reprogrammed by a sinister individual who broadcasts his commands on a scrambled frequency (either that or he has a really bad cold).

 Sue: Are we supposed to know who that is?